paulffm/Deep-Learning/README.md

 ## Task2

-- Neural network from scratch with NumPy, classification of digits with stochastic gradient descent, evaluating analytical and numerical gradients
+- Neural network from scratch with NumPy, classification of digits with stochastic gradient descent,
+- Comparison between analytical and numerical gradient computations in the backpropagation

 ## Task3